anuyts/natpt-public/ideas/modalities.md

 - it preserves `=` (does not quotient)
 - it does not mention equijet
-- it does not mention ripple
+- it does not mention infrajet
 - it does not mention top

 It is left/right if its right/left adjoint is central.